petrvanblokland/DesignDesignSpace/Site.md

 What kind of challenges do you experience in your daily work as a designer?

-Working closely together online with experienced designers and a group of colleague students, there is space to define your own study topics and challenges.
+Working closely together online with experienced designers and a group of other students, there is space to define your own study topics and challenges.
 In fact, such a selection and planning process is an integral part of the study itself.
 You tell us what you want, and together we’ll find a way to get there.

 ### Planning
 By definition designers are bad planners.
 It seems to be fundamental to design.
 Too optimistic in the beginning – “There is still plenty of time”, a design is never finished – “The next one will always be better”.